Nader Shah: Death and aftermath

+Legacy and assesment

+Initially celebrated by contemporary Iranians as a liberator who rebuilt the realm, Nader Shah eventually became known as a cruel autocrat.
+Contemporary Europeans viewed him as a powerful conqueror who opened the region to British expansion due to his invasion of India.
+While the Qajar dynasty despised him and considered him a usurper, the 20th century Pahlavi rulers portrayed him as a hero and a precursor of Iranian national unity.
+Today, he remains a prominent figure among Iranian nationalists, appealing to both anticlerical and pan-Iranian nationalists.

 Nader Shah was well known to the European public of the time.
 In 1768, Christian VII of Denmark commissioned Sir William Jones to translate a Persian language biography of Nader Shah written by his Minister Mirza Mehdi Khan Astarabadi into French.
 It was published in 1770 as Histoire de Nadir Chah.
 Nader's Indian campaign alerted the East India Company to the extreme weakness of the Mughal Empire and the possibility of expanding to fill the power vacuum.
 Without Nader, "eventual British [rule in India] would have come later and in a different form, perhaps never at all – with important global effects".
 Joseph Stalin, leader of the Soviet Union is said to have admired him and called him a teacher (alongside Ivan the Terrible).

 The military success of Nader was nearly unprecedented for Muslim Shahs.